kontent-ai/personalization-custom-app-example/README.md

    - Go to Environment settings > Custom apps
    - Add a new custom app with your deployed URL
    - Configure the URL pattern where the app should appear
+   - Optionally, change the app to the dialog mode

 ## Learn More